 Viking Supply Ships complies with the General Data Protection Regulations (GDPR), and GDPR practices are managed through our internal procedures.
-In 2022, we implemented the Records Management Policy that will assist Viking Supply Ships in meeting the legal, statutory, and regulatory requirements under the Data Protection Act 2018 (DPA) and GDPR, and ensuring that all personal information under the control of the company is processed in a compliant manner and in the individual's best interest.
+The Records Management Policy assist Viking Supply Ships in meeting the legal, statutory, and regulatory requirements under the Data Protection Act 2018 (DPA) and GDPR and ensures that all personal information under the control of the company is processed in a compliant manner and in the individual's best interest.